 An Activity is a single, focused thing that the user can do.
 Almost all Activities interact with the user, so the Activity class takes care of creating a window for you in which you can place your user interface.

 The Android device comes with various screen configurations.
 Screen orientation is one of them.
 It can be either portrait or landscape.
 Each Activity can exist in either portrait or landscape mode.
 When the screen is rotated the current activity is destroyed and recreated in a new orientation.
 The stability of an Activity should always be maintained when screen orientation changes.

 3. Android UI

 An application is incomplete if it lacks modern UI.
-An application may contain useful functionalities but if it fails to adapt to modern UI guidelines then it is ultimately doomed to fail.
+An application may contain useful functionalities, but if it fails to adapt to modern UI guidelines, then it is ultimately doomed to fail.

-Using RecyclerView to implement lists and grids, using ConstraintLayout for designing complex layouts, applying animations to enhance user experience, using appropriate menus, following Material design guidelines and using vector drawables instead of raster graphics are few of the basic rules that every developer must follow in their apps.
+Using RecyclerView to implement lists and grids, using ConstraintLayout for designing complex layouts, applying animations to enhance user experience, using appropriate menus, following Material design guidelines and using vector drawables instead of raster graphics are a few of the basic rules that every developer must follow in their apps.

 While designing layouts one must not forget to consider the multiple screen type devices.
 The same app should look different for different devices.
 For example, the screen on a tablet should show dual-pane layouts to effectively utilize a widescreen.
 While on a smartphone it should use single pane.
 This behavior can be achieved by using Fragments.
 Additionally, in several cases, you might need to customize Views that suit your need.
 This can be achieved by designing custom components for your Views.